 The processor speed will impact how fast the software will calculate and complete tasks.
-More and more aspects of Mastercam are becoming multi-core processor aware with each release.
+With each release, more and more aspects of Mastercam are becoming multi-core processor aware.
 Toolpath calculation and Simulation will generally run faster with a multi-core processor.
-We typically see a 50% reduction in toolpath calculation time with the Intel i7 processor.
+We typically see a 50% reduction in toolpath calculation time with the latest Intel i7 or Xeon processors.

-When purchasing a new computer for Mastercam, one of the most important areas is the video card.
+When purchasing a new computer for Mastercam, one of the most important component is the video card.

 We do not recommend or support the use of onboard graphics found with some PC configurations.
 These do not generally have the capability to drive graphics intensive applications such as Mastercam.

-Make sure you are using up to date drivers from your card manufacturer.
-We often see issues that are resolved with updated video drivers and the driver version can have a great impact on how the card performs.
+Make sure you are using up-to-date drivers from your card manufacturer.
+We often see issues that are resolved with updated video drivers.
+The driver version can have a great impact on how the card performs.

-The majority of our internal systems utilize dual monitors and we find this to be more productive.
-A second monitor allows applications such as Mastercam Simulator, Code Expert, Tool Manager and other applications to run on the secondary monitor while Mastercam utilizes the primary monitor.
+Most of our internal systems utilize dual monitors and we find this to be a more productive setup.
+Mastercam displays on the primary monitor while applications such as Mastercam Simulator, Code Expert, or Tool Manager display on the secondary monitor.

-The minimum recommended resolution for the primary display is 1920 * 1080 resolution in line with wide screen monitors available today.
-Mastercam will run on lower resolution screens but beware of potential sizing issues with larger dialogs and panels which may be awkward to work with.
-Lower resolution monitors may work fine as a 2nd monitor in a dual screen setup.
+The minimum recommended resolution for the primary display is 1920 * 1080 resolution typical of widescreen monitors available today.
+Mastercam will run on lower resolution screens but beware of potential sizing issues with larger dialog boxes and panels which may be awkward to work with.
+Lower resolution monitors may work fine as a second monitor in a dual screen setup.

 Mastercam will run on large format displays, including 4K monitors and high-DPI devices however, we do experience some display issues with these configurations.